Sleepytale Logo

 How do Montessori toys teach without screens?

 They teach through built in feedback and real hands on challenge.
 A puzzle piece fits or it does not, a ring stacks or it slips, and the child adjusts and tries again.
 This trial and success loop builds focus and problem solving naturally, without lights, sounds, or a screen doing the work.
-Sleepytale carries that screen free calm into bedtime.
+Sleepytale keeps the same screen free, child led feel, with Cleo teaching whatever your little one asks about, morning, afternoon, or night.

 What age are Montessori teaching toys for?